BootNodeDev/gas-tank-module/README.md

 transaction.
 To achieve this goal, the Module offers the following two key functionalities:

 1. **Transaction Execution:** The GasTank Module facilitates the execution of transactions within a specific Safe.
-These transactions are initiated using the [pGelato Network relayer](https://www.gelato.network/relay), allowing them to be executed without the user being burdened with gas requirements.
+These transactions are initiated using the [Gelato Network relayer](https://www.gelato.network/relay), allowing them to be executed without the user being burdened with gas requirements.

 2. **Gelato Fee Payment:** To cover the Gelato Network relaying services fees, the GasTank Module retrieves the